 High-dose Immunoglobulin Therapy

 Intravenous infusion with immunoglobulin (IVIG) may help reduce the severity of a Guillain-Barré attack.
 Immunoglobulins are proteins that are naturally produced by the body’s immune system.
+Learn more about infusion therapy.

 In some cases, muscles necessary for breathing become paralyzed.
 If this happens, you’ll need immediate emergency support from a mechanical ventilator.